bazhenov/ttr/README.md

 * home directory;
 * config directory (`$XDG_CONFIG_HOME` or `.config/ttr` on Linux and `~/Library/Application Support/ttr` on macOS).

 Tasks from all files are merged together.
-Prirority is given to task defined earlier.
+Priority is given to task defined earlier.

 Configuration example: